 I’ve bought a Windows 8 license at retail.
 Microsoft is now offering their users to download a fresh copy using only their product keys.
 What could possibly go wrong⸮

 To download the installation media, you needed to run a program that would download and prepare the USB drive for you.
 “User-friendly”, I thought.
 When this small program runs, it asks for your Windows product key.
 After spending five minutes entering the twelve character code printed in a six point font, I was told my code was not valid.
 Three minutes later I’d confirmed that I’d indeed typed it correctly and that something else was wrong.

 Now falling a bit out of the Microsoft mindset, I used Google and discovered that Windows 8 product keys aren’t valid in the Windows 8.1 installer.
 Even though they are valid in Windows 8.1 itself and disregarding that 8.1 is a free update to Windows 8.
 I concluded they were being idiots and went on to find another solution.

 Google also found a way for me to download and create a bootable Windows 8 USB drive.
 Bing could not find this page, by the by.
 Since I’d a Windows 8 product key, I should be able to download that one and then do the 8-to-8.1-to-Update-1 upgrade dance I’d wanted to avoid.

 The procedure here was the same as for Windows 8.1: download a small program, run it, enter product key, and then it should work out the magic on its own given an empty USB drive.
-Unfortunately, this download program said “This product key cannot be used to install a retail version of Windows 8”.
-OK, so my retail version cannot be used to download a retail version.
+Unfortunately, this download program said “This product key can’t be used to install a retail version of Windows 8”.
+OK, so my retail version can’t be used to download a retail version.